Abdulbasit4422/Teeb_1.0/README.md

 # HIV Health Guidance Chatbot - Data Science Africa 2025 Practicum

-Welcome to the HIV Health Guidance Chatbot project! 🎉 This practicum is designed for Data Science Africa 2025 to demonstrate how to build a helpful chatbot using Large Language Models (LLMs), vector databases, and Streamlit for the user interface.
+Welcome to the HIV Health Guidance Chatbot project! 🎉 This practicum is designed to demonstrate how to build a helpful chatbot using Large Language Models (LLMs), vector databases, and Streamlit for the user interface.

 This README will guide you step-by-step from setting up the project to understanding its core components.
 Whether you're new to Python, LLMs, or even coding, we aim to make this journey smooth and educational!